Angus-C-git/cybernetic-coffee/content/blog/reversing-50-binaries.md

 ### `conditionals.c`

-Now we turn to what makes programs
+Now we turn to what makes programs interesting, making decisions.

 ```C
 int